 The less expensive models, like the Yosuda, Schwinn 130, and Renpho all offer a sizeable seat adjustment range, but they have limited handlebar adjustments, larger seats, and more basic handlebars.
 Despite these differences, we found them all to provide a relatively comfortable riding experience.

 The user interface refers to the ways in which a rider interacts with their exercise bike.
-Some models have simple dials or buttons to control resistance and digital displays to view metrics and information pertinent to your workout, while others have fancy touchscreens to connect to companion apps and view workouts while you ride.
-In between the more basic models and the top of the line are bikes that connect via Bluetooth to your tablet or phone, which then becomes your display, to use various training apps.
+Some models have simple dials or buttons to control resistance and digital displays to view metrics and information pertinent to your workout, while others feature fancy touchscreens to connect to companion apps and view workouts while you ride.
+In between the basic bikes and the premium models are bikes that connect via Bluetooth to your tablet or phone, which then becomes your display, to use various training apps.

 Among the screen-equipped models we tested, the Peloton Bike+ impressed us the most.
 The 23.8-inch HD touchscreen has excellent resolution, color, and touch sensitivity, plus it swivels and tilts so you can optimize its position for viewing from any angle.
 The Bike+ has a knob to control the resistance manually, plus it has an optional Auto-Follow feature that changes resistance for you so you can focus even more on the workout.